marky116x/Intership-Surfboard-coreillustrio/Day7 & javascriptbasics.md

 # How Computer's understand.
 Computers are DUMB , simple machines.

-They operate only on zero's and one's —where zero represents 0V, and one represents 5V.
+They operate only on zero's and one's,

+which are electrical signals —where zero represents 0V, and one represents 5V.

 Every instruction given to a computer is translated into these 0's & 1's values, and then computed.
+This is the only way a computer can understand instructions.

 ---